-Last updated on November 29th, 2018
+Last updated on March 8th, 2019

 Missouri is the 18th most populous and the 21st most extensive of the United States.
-It lies in the Midwestern United States.
+It lies in the Midwestern region of the United States.
 The state attained statehood on August 10, 1821, becoming the 24th state to join the union.
 It has eight (8) bordering states including Nebraska, Oklahoma, Tennessee, Arkansas, Illinois, Iowa, Kansas, and Kentucky.
 See the full list of states and their borders here.
 Missouri (nicknamed: The Show-Me State) has 114 counties.
 The state’s capital is Jefferson City.
 With these facts about Missouri, let us learn more about its history, geography, people, economy and more.

 1. Human settlement has been recorded in the region for at least 12,000 years ago.

-2. Missouri was once an important hub for transportation and commerce in early America.
+4. Missouri was once an important hub for transportation and commerce in early America.

 Flag of Missouri

 5. The state is sometimes called “the Mother of the West.”